 Similar to sole proprietorships, partnerships, and corporations, cooperatives should also have an original name.
 For this purpose, the submission of a name reservation slip found on the CDA Website must be completed and submitted to the CDA.

-• Choosing a business structure that suits the needs of the aspiring business owner or depending on the objective of the business.
-The main differences between sole proprietorship, corporation whether stock or non-stock, and partnership are the level of personal liability, the complexity of paperwork and formalities, and the degree of control and responsibility for the business.
+The distinctions between sole proprietorship, corporation whether stock or non-stock, and partnership are the impact of personal liability on the part of the persons or parties involved, the complexity of compliance, and the degree of control and responsibility for the business.
 Additionally, a business structure may be in the form of a cooperative if the purpose of the persons forming it is to materialize their common bond of interest without having to form a corporation or partnership.

 If the requirements to register a business are completed, the operations may begin and the business owner may enjoy the many benefits that owning a business has to offer.